pacs-course/pacs-examples/Examples/src/StaticMembers/README.md

 If the static variable is `constexpr` you can avoid inline since `constexpr` implies `inline` (since C++14).

+## Note:
+Non-static member variables may cause data race in a multithreaded setting if more than one thread is writing on the static variable.
+You need to set an atomic access.

 # What do I get from this example? #
 - A possible use of static variables to track statistics of the class objects;